olooney/oranlooney.com/content/post/playfair.md

 However, there are several ways to obtain probable plaintext.
-For example, you might guess it says "Keine besonderen Ereignisse," German for "Nothing to Report," a stock phrase often used in WWII which was used to [crack the Enigma machine][CAE].
+For example, you might guess it says "Keine besonderen Ereignisse," German for "Nothing to Report," a stock phrase often used by Germans in WWII and which was used to [crack the Enigma machine][CAE].
 As we'll see later, Playfair even has a weakness which allow us to automatically identify candidate plaintext words.
 Nor is the exercise pointless - once you've cracked the cipher you'll be able to decrypt and read other messages that you don't yet know, as well as encrypt fake messages.

 [CAE]: https://en.wikipedia.org/wiki/Cryptanalysis_of_the_Enigma

 <div style="width: 560px; margin: auto">